-- Continue to refine our process to ensure maximisation of student learning days - Continued focus on 100% Literacy, Numeracy and Core for all students in the Senior program - The students continue to be guided by the principles of being Present, Positive and Productive in class and on campus.
+- Continue to refine our process to ensure maximisation of student learning days. - Continued focus on 100% Literacy, Numeracy and Core for all students in the Senior program. - The students continue to be guided by the principles of being Present, Positive and Productive in class and on campus.
 These principles provide the student with a positive model for behaviour and the basic tools for taking responsibility for their own successes.

 The students continue to be guided by the principles of being Present, Positive and Productive in class and on campus.
 These principles provide the student with a positive model for behaviour and the basic tools for taking responsibility for their own successes.
+This was supported by microcredentialing across all campuses in 2024 to reinforce the transition of the behaviours as students move into Year 13.
+We will continue to expand microcredentialing into the First Steps and Kick Start programs in 2025.